luplatina/First-passage/README.md

 `>>fid = wgeom(g, 'prob1g'); #save the geometry file for PDE solver`

-3. Build and solve the PDE.
+3.Build and solve the PDE.

 set the diffusion constant (Diff), energy well for escape (force), Duration to observe the escape process(Tau)